What does a college student need for an earthquake preparedness emergency backpack? Here’s what I packed for my daughter.

 Weapons: You probably can’t legally include a firearm in a dorm backpack.
 Check the rules before you pack anything that could be construed as a potential weapon.

 The same thing goes for knives.
 I included a Mora-style knife with a 3-1/2 inch blade.
 Generally, a blade under four inches should be OK.
 And, should anyone ask, this is a kitchen PARING knife, used for food preparation.
 This knife, officer, was used for cutting up fruit and spreading peanut butter, and was stored in a food preparation area.
-A small Mora knife, sir or ma’am, would obviously, have no survival or self defense value.

 California, incidentally, doesn’t have a provision for self defense weapons I could figure out.
 The concealed carry laws appear to be so vague and confusing that the local police must interpret them.
 Self defense weapons, if deemed necessary, should be stored off campus.
 Make sure to check out and abide by all applicable laws.